 - Step 1: Continue the Test 3 conditions.
 Set airflow restrictor (combined units only) or switch on fast-freeze switch (freezers only).
 DO NOT adjust the freezer thermostat. - Step 2: Stabilize water-packs at M:+27°C, T:+32°C, H:+43°C. - Step 3: Load a minimum of 1.6 kg of water-packs and not less than 2.4 kg per 50 litres of gross freezer volume of water-packs into the freezer compartment, if possible in a row and with the edges perpendicular to the evaporator surface.
 Install the freezer thermocouples, centred as uniformly as possible between the loaded water-packs.
-The minimum distance between a thermocouple and the lid/door, wall or evaporator should be 30mm - Step 4: Record water-pack and vaccine load temperatures every minute for the following 24 hours. - Step 5: At the start of the day cycle (100 W/m2) check that the vaccine load has remained within the +2°C and +8°C range throughout the test period.
-Remove the frozen water-packs, drain off any liquid water and check the net weight of frozen ice remaining. - Step 6: Repeat steps 3 to 5 introducing larger loads of stabilized waterpacks up to the point when one or more of the following conditions occurs: - The total net weight of frozen ice remaining has not increased since the previous cycle. - The temperature of the vaccine load breaches the +2°C and +8°C range on one or more sensors;
+The minimum distance between a thermocouple and the lid/door, wall or evaporator should be 30mm. - Step 4: Record water-pack and vaccine load temperatures every minute for the following 24 hours. - Step 5: At the end of the test period check that the water-packs are frozen.
+Check that the vaccine load has remained within the +2°C and +8°C range throughout the 24 hour test period.
+Remove the frozen water-packs. - Step 6: Repeat steps 3 to 5 introducing larger loads of stabilized water-packs up to the point when one or more of the following conditions occurs: - One or more of the water-packs does not fully freeze within the 24 hour period; - The temperature of the vaccine load breaches the +2°C and +8°C range on one or more sensors;

-Establish and record the maximum weight of ice that can be frozen whilst still meeting the requirements of specification clause 4.2.4.
+Establish and record the maximum weight of water-packs that can be fully frozen whilst still meeting the requirements of specification clause 4.2.4.
 This is the appliance's 'water-pack freezing capacity'.
 Measure electricity consumption over the same time scale and report energy consumption in kWh/day.

-• Acceptance criteria: In combined units with freezer compartment, a minimum of 1.6 kg net of ice must remain fully frozen at the end of the night-time phase of a 24 hour cycle whilst maintaining the temperature control specified in specification clause 4.2.7.
-For freezers with at least 50 litres of gross freezer volume a minimum of 2.4 kg net of ice must remain frozen at the end of the night-time phase of a 24 hour cycle whilst maintaining the temperature control specification clause 4.2.7.
+Acceptance criteria: In combined units with freezer compartment, a minimum of 1.6 kg of water-packs must be frozen per 24 hours whilst maintaining the temperature control specified in specification clause 4.2.7.
+For freezers with at least 50 litres of gross freezer volume a minimum of 2.4 kg of water-packs must be frozen per 24 hours whilst maintaining the temperature control specified in specification clause 4.2.7.